Seanlhe/optistaff-frontend/docs/README.md

 4. Update this README if adding new categories

 ## Last Updated
-July 16, 2025 - Initial organization and structure creation
+July 16, 2025 - Phase 1 consolidation complete, documentation updated for Phase 2 preparation